clr2of8/DPAT/README.md

 ntdsutil "ac in ntds" "ifm" "cr fu c:\temp" q q
 ```

-You can then turn this output into the format needed for oclHashcat and this tool using [secretsdump.py](https://github.com/CoreSecurity/impacket/blob/master/examples/secretsdump.py)
+You can then turn this output into the needed format using [secretsdump.py](https://github.com/CoreSecurity/impacket/blob/master/examples/secretsdump.py)

 ```sh